 I know that for those who are always visiting the museum, Greek statues can get boring sometimes.
 After a while, they start to look all the same.
 But there is a good reason for this one to be on the list, I swear!

-For a long time, these specific statues has been considered the best example of art, and the ideal male body.
+For a long time, these specific statues have been considered the best example of art, and the ideal male body.

-It represents god Apollo, moments after shotting an arrow, in a relaxed position and serene eyes.
+It represents the god Apollo, moments after shooting an arrow, in a relaxed position and serene eyes.

-Think of this statue was being the Mister Universe of his time.
+Think of this statue as being the Mister Universe of his time.
 And one of the finest examples of the art of all time.

 The statue was found in the 15th century and was acquired by Cardinal Giuliano Della Rovere.
-So we can consider it as the oldest artwork in the possession of the Vatican Museums, as its been around since before there was any collection to display.
+So we can consider it the oldest artwork in the possession of the Vatican Museums, as it’s been around since before there was any collection to display.

 This is one of my favorite rooms in the museum, the architecture is very different from the rest, being inspired by the Pantheon.